 Biography:

-I am a photographer born and raised in Detroit, Michigan.
+I was born and raised in Detroit, Michigan.
 I hold a BA in Art & The History of Art from Amherst College and a MFA in Photography from the Rhode Island School of Design.
 I currently teach in a tenure-track role at the University of California, Santa Cruz.
-My position is Assistant Professor of Photography: Race, Representation, and Critical Practice.
-In this role I serve both undergraduate students and the newly formed Environmental Art and Social Practice MFA program.
+My position title is Assistant Professor of Photography: Race, Representation, and Critical Practice.
+In this role I teach undergraduate students and serve as core faculty in the newly formed Environmental Art and Social Practice MFA program.

 Artist Statement:

 My photography engages historic Black memory through objects, landscape, and portraiture.
 My practice is a visual exploration of haunting.
-For five years I photographed within the preserved spaces of my ancestors and fictive kin (African, European, and Indigenous peoples who collided in 17th century New England) to activate this temporality.
-My recent work has shifted to an object focused study of the material practices of my nuclear family.
+For five years I photographed within the preserved spaces of my ancestors and fictive kin; African, European, and Indigenous peoples who collided in 17th century New England.
+My recent work has shifted to an object focused study of commemorative spaces nationally.

 My method is built through a combination of photographic documentation and critical fabulation, coined by cultural historian Saidiya Hartman, as a wrestling of facts and silences to “imagine what cannot be verified ... and to reckon with the precarious lives [of the enslaved] which are visible only in the moment of their disappearance.”
 (Hartman, Venus In Two Acts, 2008)